cncf/tag-contributor-strategy/contributor-growth/docs/recruiting-playbook.md

 [TODO - add example links to documentation and sites, etc]

 ### Online
-[TODO - expland]
+[TODO - expand]

 * Code walk through videos.
 * Links to talks in conferences.
 * Links to presentations/meetups.

 ## Contributor Playground
-This can be paired with the workshop or on its own for people to try, get used to the CI, build system, ownership model, etc.
+This can be paired with a workshop or on its own for people to try.
+This gives new contributors the opportunity to get used to the CI and build systems and the ownership model.
+This can reduce the frustration that contributors have contributing to a new project as well as reduce the common questions about these areas to maintainers.
 [TODO add examples]

 ## AMAs / Office Hours / Meet the Maintainers